Helperbird/website/src/pages/help/helperbird-for-google-classroom.md

 header: true
 ---

 ## Introduction

-This guide shows you how to easily set up and start using the Helperbird Add-on in Drive & Classroom.
+This guide shows you how to easily set up and start using the Helperbird Add-on for Google Classroom.

 ## Prerequisites